Arcadia, Florida

 Arcadia is a city and county seat of DeSoto County, Florida, United States.
-Its population was 7,637 as of the 2010 census, with an estimated population of 7,722 in 2014.
 Arcadia's Historic District is listed on the National Register of Historic Places.
+Its population was 7,420 as of the 2020 census, down from 7,637 at the 2010 census.
+It is the principal city of the Arcadia, Florida Micropolitan Statistical Area.

+The area has a history of ranching and citrus growing.
+Citrus greening hurt the area's citrus industry.
+Residents include black and hispanic workers.

 History

 According to The Atlas of Florida, "The Rev. James Madison ("Boss") Hendry (1839–1922) named the town in honor of Arcadia Albritton (1861–1932), a daughter of Thomas H. and Fannie (Waldron) Albritton, pioneer settlers.
 Arcadia had baked him a cake for his birthday, and he appreciated it so much that he named the city after her."

 In 1886, transportation improved in Arcadia when the Florida Southern Railway (later the Atlantic Coast Line Railroad) was built through Arcadia on its way from Bartow to Punta Gorda.
 The railway caused Arcadia to grow significantly, which led to it becoming incorporated a year later.
 A second railroad line, the Charlotte Harbor and Northern Railway (later the Seaboard Air Line Railroad), was built through Arcadia from 1907 to 1910 on its way from Mulberry to Boca Grande.
 Both lines have since been consolidated into a single line by CSX with the Seaboard line surviving north of Arcadia and the Atlantic Coast Line surviving to the south.
 Arcadia was also served by the short-lived East and West Coast Railway, which connected Arcadia with Bradenton from 1915 to 1934.

 During the late 19th century Arcadia was the county seat of what would become many counties.
-In 1921 legislation enacted called for Arcadia to remain the county seat of DeSoto County and resulted in the creation of the present-day counties of Charlotte, Hardee, Glades and Highlands.
+In 1921, legislation enacted called for Arcadia to remain the county seat of DeSoto County and resulted in the creation of the present-day counties of Charlotte, Hardee, Glades and Highlands.
 Prior to this breakup, Arcadia's population had grown considerably, with over 1,000 permanent residents and 3000 sqmi for ranching.

-On Thanksgiving Day in 1905, the town was destroyed by a large-scale fire that originated from a midtown livery stable.
+On Thanksgiving Day in 1905, the town was destroyed by a fire that originated from a midtown livery stable.
 The fire was exacerbated because the town did not have a working water system or fire department.
 The estimated monetary damage was $250,000, but no loss of life occurred.
 Much of the business district was not spared.
 The town recovered only years later.